ntoll/ntoll.github.io/article/victorian-python-allegory/index.md

 Yet there were dark clouds on the horizon and such developments caused consternation among two groups:

-1. Artistic free spirits, those with a melancholic character and trade unionists, who inevitably railed against the formal rules, regulations and processes imposed from on high.
+1. Artistic free spirits, those of a melancholic spirit, anarchists, and trade unionists, who inevitably railed against the formal rules, regulations and processes imposed from on high.
 2. Traditionalists, progressives and everyone in between, who simply disagreed with whatever was the current code of conduct (until it was replaced with _their own_ version).